What is a GPU?

 In short, a GPU is a processor that is specially-designed to handle intensive graphics rendering tasks.

 Computer-generated graphics - such as those found in videogames or other animated mediums - require each separate frame to be individually 'drawn' by the computer, which requires a large amount of power.

 Most high-end desktop PCs will feature a dedicated graphics card, which occupies one of the motherboard's PCIe slots.
 These usually have their own dedicated memory allocation built into the card, which is reserved exclusively for graphical operations.
 Some particularly advanced PCs will even use two GPUs hooked up together to provide even more processing power.

-Laptops, meanwhile, often carry smaller mobile ships, which are smaller and less powerful than their desktop counterparts.
+Laptops, meanwhile, often carry mobile ships, which are smaller and less powerful than their desktop counterparts.
 This allows them to fit an otherwise bulky GPU into a smaller chassis, at the expense of some of the raw performance offered by desktop cards.

 What are GPUs used for?

 Although GPUs are most often associated with life-like graphics in top-quality video games, they can also have their use in other industries.

 For instance, business applications such as AutoCAD benefit from GPUs in rendering 3D models.
 Due to this type of software demanding constant changes in a short period of time, the PC on which it is being rendered needs to be able to withstand the strain of the editing process.
 In this case, the GPU facilitates the re-rendering of the 3D models.

 Another popular use of GPUs is in video editing, especially when working with huge quantities of high-resolution files, such as 4K or 360-degree videos.
 Editing these kinds of files can be troublesome for most standard CPUs, which is why a high-end GPU is especially useful in being able to transcode the video files at a reasonable speed.